 In our Stock Market Made Simple series we introduced you to using indicators and the information they bring to a trader’s toolkit, which you can read here.
-Today, we are going to take a closer look at indicators such as the simple moving average and the exponential moving average and how that information can be utilized in your day to day trading.
+Today, we are going to take a closer look at indicators as they are presented in Foundations of Stocks and Options Level 1 Class 5.
+We will cover the simple moving average and the exponential moving average and how that information can be utilized in your day to day trading.

 The simple moving average is a calculation of the closing price over a specified time period.
 You can use the simple moving average for any time period; however, around Tradesmart, we tend to use it for identifying long term trends.
 Our settings for the simple moving average use the 100 period SMA and the 200 period SMA at the same time.
 Using these two simple moving averages is an excellent way to smooth out the day to day volatility of the market and view a stock’s progress through a long-term lens.
 This viewpoint benefits a stock investor more so than the short-term trader.
 Below is a screen grab of Etsy with the 100 and 200 SMAs included.